swiss-territorial-data-lab/proj-sda/README.md

 Below, the description of input data used for this project.

 - images: [_SWISSIMAGE Journey_](https://map.geo.admin.ch/#/map?lang=fr&center=2660000,1190000&z=1&bgLayer=ch.swisstopo.pixelkarte-farbe&topic=ech&layers=ch.swisstopo.swissimage-product@year=2024;ch.swisstopo.swissimage-product.metadata@year=2024) is an annual dataset of aerial images of Switzerland from 1946 to today.
 The images are downloaded from the [geo.admin.ch](https://www.geo.admin.ch/fr) server using [XYZ](https://api3.geo.admin.ch/services/sdiservices.html#xyz) connector.
+- Area of Interests (AoIs):
     - swissimage footprints: image acquisition footprints by year (swissimage_footprint_*.shp) can be found [here](https://map.geo.admin.ch/#/map?lang=fr&center=2660000,1190000&z=1&bgLayer=ch.swisstopo.pixelkarte-farbe&topic=ech&layers=ch.swisstopo.zeitreihen@year=1864,f;ch.bfs.gebaeude_wohnungs_register,f;ch.bav.haltestellen-oev,f;ch.swisstopo.swisstlm3d-wanderwege,f;ch.astra.wanderland-sperrungen_umleitungen,f;ch.swisstopo.swissimage-product@year=2021;ch.swisstopo.swissimage-product.metadata@year=2021&timeSlider=2021).
     - canton: shapefile of the canton's borders used to define the AoI.
-The limits of Canton of Ticino and Canton of Vaud are available on request
+The limits of Canton of Ticino and Canton of Vaud.
-- ground truth: labels vectorised by the domain experts.
-Available on request.
+- ground truth: labels vectorised by the domain experts. <br>
+**Disclaimer:** the ground truth dataset is unofficial and has been produced specifically for the purposes of this project.
 - layers: list of vector layers provided by the domain experts to be spatially intersect with the results to either excluded or to add intersection information in the final attribute table.
-Available on request.
+The data is available on the cantonal geoportals ([Ticino](https://www4.ti.ch/dt/sg/sai/ugeo/temi/geoportale-ticino/geoportale/geodati) and [Vaud](https://www.geo.vd.ch/)) or are available on request.
 - category_ids.json: categories attributed to the detections.
-- models: the trained models used to produce the results presented in the documentation is available on request.
+- models: the trained models used to produce the results presented in the documentation are available on request.

 ## Scripts